A Dangerous Contract American Barleywine

 2. Place the packet of grain into a muslin sack tying it closed, then trim away excess material.

 3. Place ½ packet of Citra Hops into one hopsack and then place the other ½ into a separate hop sack, tying closed, then trim away excess material.

 4. Add 1 gallon of water to a large pot.
 Heat the water until it reaches 155-160 degrees.
-Once the water has achieved this temperature range, add the grain sack so that it is fully submerged and maintain temperature range for 30 minutes.
+Once the water has achieved this temperature range, add the grain sack so that it is fully submerged and maintain the temperature range for 30 minutes.

 5. After 30 minutes has passed, remove grain sack, and rinse it with 2 cups of hot water using a colander or strainer while allowing the runoff to flow back into your pot.
 Discard grain sack.